Bonzie (musician)

-BONZIE (born Nina Ferraro) is an American singer-songwriter and musician based in Chicago, Illinois.
-She has been compared to a "young Chan Marshall," and described as a "wunderkind" by Spin magazine.
-BONZIE has performed nationwide, including a show at SXSW described by The New York Times as "riveting".

-History
+Nina Ferraro, known professionally as BONZIE, is an American singer-songwriter and musician.

+Early life

+Nina Ferraro was born in Racine, Wisconsin.
+She was born into a non-musical family and started writing songs at the age of 10, after teaching herself the guitar.
+She wrote songs in secret as she was discouraged from pursuing it.

+Ferraro went to high school in Chicago, Illinois, where she started performing with her band in the Chicago live venue circuit, eventually adopting the pseudonym “BONZIE” to release her songs under.
+Upon graduating high school, she attended DePaul University and Lake Forest College studying Literature and Poetry.
+She is fluent in Japanese and has released music in Japanese as well.

+Career

+Early career

-In the year 2010 at age 15, BONZIE released her debut EP, The Promise, as Nina Ferraro, and began using the stage name BONZIE shortly thereafter.
-In a 2013 interview with the Chicago Tribune, she explained her decision.
-"There was something about it that felt egotistical to me, and music was never that sort of pursuit.
-BONZIE feels a lot better to go under, not only because it's a pseudonym, but also because it doesn't subscribe to a language.
+In the year 2010 at age 15, Nina Ferraro released her debut EP, The Promise, and began using the stage name BONZIE shortly thereafter.
+In a 2013 interview with the Chicago Tribune, she explained her decision: "BONZIE feels a lot better to go under, not only because it's a pseudonym, but also because it doesn't subscribe to a language.
 There isn't a conventional definition of BONZIE, and it's more something where I can become its meaning."

 BONZIE wrote and co-produced her first full-length album, Rift into The Secret Of Things, which was released in August 2013 at age 17.
 It was preceded by the single "Data Blockers," which premiered on Spin.com, It was followed by a second single "Felix," which features The Milk Carton Kids' Joey Ryan and Kenneth Pattengale.
 The album's title was inspired by a passage from Henry David Thoreau's Walden.